dlicudi/cockpitdecks-configs/docs/index.md

 ## Known Issues

 !!! warning "Known issues with latest build"
-    - Data icons (such as those found in weather page of Beechcraft Baron 58) not currently working with latest cockpitdecks build.
+    - ~~Data icons (such as those found in weather page of Beechcraft Baron 58) not currently working with latest cockpitdecks build.~~
-    - Issues with latest build and EncoderValueExtended/EncoderToggle but should be having a fix soon.
+    - ~~Issues with latest build and EncoderValueExtended/EncoderToggle but should be having a fix soon.~~
-    - IconSide used for the custom sides may be renamed to not conflict with original IconSide.
+    - ~~IconSide used for the custom sides may be renamed to not conflict with original IconSide.~~

+    Issues above all resolved in latest build of cockpitdecks and cockpitdecks-configs.

 ## Examples